 Shaq's 2 AM Walmart Spree

-When Shaquille O'Neal was traded to the Phoenix Suns, he needed to furnish an empty apartment fast.
+When Shaquille O'Neal was traded from the Miami Heat to the Phoenix Suns, he needed to furnish an empty apartment fast.
 His solution: a 2 AM Walmart run.

-Shaq has told the story multiple times on podcasts and talk shows, always with the same punchline: the richest person in the store couldn't buy anything because the bank thought his identity had been compromised by "a crazy person at Walmart."
-The crazy person was a seven-foot-one NBA champion.
+Shaq has told this story multiple times on podcasts and talk shows, always with the same punchline: the richest person in the store couldn't buy anything because the bank thought his identity had been compromised by "a crazy person at Walmart."
+The crazy person was a four-time NBA champion who just wanted some towels and a few TVs.

 Frequently Asked Questions